 Vehicle Event Data Recorder and Navigation

-Vehicle navigation systems store recent locations and even GPS fixes for later use or as cached data.
-Often this data can be extracted from a vehicle's navigation system and used to reconstruct where a vehicle was at a given time.
+Vehicle navigation systems store recent locations and even GPS fixes for later use as cached data.
+Often this data can be extracted from a vehicle's navigation system and used to reconstruct where a vehical was at a given time.
 Valuable information for sure.

-While most vehicles do not have a true Event Data Recorder (EDR), almost all have Electronic Control Units (ECUs) to monitor events, such as airbag deployment, braking and differential slip, among other events.
-While this device is used by vehicles to monitor and control systems, the data it saves maybe used to reconstruct a vehicle’s operation at the time of a crash or pursuit.
+While most vehicles do have a true Event Data Recorder (EDR), all have Electronic Control Units (ECU) to monitor events such as airbag deployment, braking and differential slip, among other events.
+While this data is used by vehicles to monitor and control systems, the data it saves maybe used to reconstruct a vehicles operation at the time of a crash or pursuit.

 Chip-Off Forensics, JTAG Access and Custom Boards

-- Mobile Devices such as mobile phones, smartphones, iPads, Blackberrys and tablets can contain vast amounts of important data.
+Mobile Devices such as mobile phones, iPads, Blackberrys and tablets can contain vast amounts of important data.

-- Webmail, Social Networking and File Transfer Sites, like Dropbox and YouSendIt, are often used to transport large amounts of data and can hold key evidence.
+Webmail, social networking and file transfer sites, like Dropbox and YouSendIt, are often used to transport large amounts of data and can hold key evidence.
 With our “online” lives today, it can be a goldmine of evidence.

-- Databases, whether small business accounting packages like QuickBooks, or massive Enterprise Resource Planning (ERP) applications like SAP or Oracle Financials, a tremendous wealth of information may be found.
+Databases, whether small business accounting packages like QuickBooks, or massive Enterprise Resource Planning (ERP) applications like SAP or Oracle Financials, a tremendous wealth of information may be found.
 Not to mention other databases like financial trading packages, document and knowledge management systems, or even search engines, among many others, offering near limitless evidentiary possibilities.

-- Hosted Applications or SAS (Software as a Service) Applications come in a multitude of flavors, and with the massive bandwidth available nearly everywhere these days, systems like Salesforce.com, QuickBooks Online, Microsoft Office 360, Zoho, or Via can hold the needle in the haystack that makes your case.
+Hosted Applications or SAS (Software as a Service) Applications come in a multitude of flavors, and with the massive bandwidth available nearly everywhere these days, systems like Salesforce.com, QuickBooks Online, Microsoft Office 360, Zoho, or Via can hold the needle in the haystack that makes your case.